-Mark Dickin, AM & Moulding Engineering Manager at Ricoh 3D, explains how the two technologies can complement each other rather than compete.
+Mark Dickin, AM & Moulding Engineering Manager at Ricoh 3D, explains how the two technologies can complement each other rather than compete and answers how to make the right choice between injection moulding or 3d printing.

 Well, it’s a bit like asking which tool is better, a hammer or a saw.
 It depends entirely on the job at hand.